An auto-responder sends a reply message in response to incoming emails. They are often used to send out-of-office replies.

 A limitation of cPanel’s auto-responders is that it is not possible to create a single auto-responder for all email addresses under a specific domain.
 In other words, auto-responders are always linked to a single email address.

-The From field is typically used to enter your name, which is then displayed to the recipient of the auto-responder.
-If you don’t want to enter your name then you can simply enter the email address for the auto-responder.
+The From field is typically used to enter your name, which is then displayed to the recipient of the auto-reply email.
+If you don’t want to enter your name then you can simply enter the email address.

 The Subject field defines the subject of the auto-respond email.
 It is best practice to use the %subject% place-holder.
 This option keeps the subject of the original email, which is helpful to the sender.
 You can use a custom subject instead, but the sender may not notice that the auto-respond message is in reply to a particular email.

 Image: the ‘From’ and ‘Subject’ fields.
 Use the %subject% tag to keep the original subject.

 The body is the actual response message.
 If you want you can use HTML but you need to make sure to tick the This message contains HTML checkbox.

 Image: the ‘Body’ field.
 Here, our email simply says “I’m out!”.
 You probably want to enter a more informative message.